 Request for Information (RFI): Consideration of Sex As a Biological Variable in Biomedical Research (NOT-OD-14-128) Office of the Director, NIH.

 The PCBC is offering another specialized stem cell course on advance hESCs techniques and cardiovascular differentiation techniques at Stanford University in February 2015.
 Attached below are course materials from previous training sessions for your review.
-Please note that a bioinformatics component will be added to the course.
+Please note that a bioinformatics component will be added to the first week of the course.

 The PCBC is offering crowdsourcing as a method for U01 Hub Site investigators to solve discrete problems that have them stumped.
 Participation of bright and creative individuals in the PCBC provides considerable potential for crowdsourcing.